 The game does not have proper beat detection for imported music.
 If you're looking to get this game because it claims importation of your own music (which was my reason for purchasing it), don't make the same mistake I did.
 The game makes you specify the BPM (beat per minute) as well a beat start point.
 It does come with a tool to help you calculate it, but it's purely you hitting a button listening to the first 15 seconds of the song & it doesn't adjust for beat changes in the song.
 Furthermore, the import tool has a cutoff at 6 minutes, so anything longer gets cut off & you don't get the remainder of the song.
 So really all your getting is a fight based off of your own specifications that you can fight to your choice of music, I can't see that fights are generated from the song itself whatsoever.
 I did try some random variables once, but the attacking enemies didn't match up with the song at all.
 A video of how this works can be found here.

-UPDATE: I have been discussing this with an ex-employee of Zen which ended up turning into a rather ugly situation because they wanted to take the short route & say proper beat detection wasn't possible.
+UPDATE: I have been discussing the lack of beat detection & auto-generation with an ex-employee of Zen which ended up turning into a rather ugly situation because they wanted to take the short route & say proper beat detection wasn't possible.
 A thread of this conversation can be found here.